This is the multi-page printable view of this section. Click here to print.

 Edit Snapshot

 You can edit snapshot information.
-To edit the snapshot name or description, follow the steps below.
+To modify the snapshot name or description, follow these steps.

-1. All Services > Compute > Virtual Server Click the menu.
-Navigate to the Service Home page of Virtual Server.
+1. Click the All Services > Compute > Virtual Server menu.
+Go to the Service Home page of Virtual Server.

 3. Block Storage List page, click the resource to edit the snapshot information.
 You will be taken to the Block Storage Details page.

-4. Snapshot List Click the button.
-Block Storage Snapshot List Navigate to the page.
+4. Click the Snapshot List button.
+You will be taken to the Block Storage Snapshot List page.

 5. After confirming the snapshot to edit, click the More button.

 6. Click the Edit button.
-The Edit Snapshot popup opens.
+The Snapshot Edit popup window opens.

-7. Enter Snapshot name or Description and click the Confirm button.
+7. Enter the Snapshot name or Description, and click the Confirm button.

-You can restore a Block Storage volume to the latest snapshot in Available state.
-To perform snapshot restoration, follow the steps below.
+Block Storage volumes can be restored to the latest snapshot while in the Available state.
+To restore a snapshot, follow the steps below.

-1. All Services > Compute > Virtual Server Click the menu.
-Navigate to Virtual Server’s Service Home page.
+1. Click the All Services > Compute > Virtual Server menu.
+Navigate to the Service Home page of Virtual Server.

-3. Click the resource to recover from a snapshot on the Block Storage List page.
+3. On the Block Storage List page, click the resource to restore from a snapshot.
 You will be taken to the Block Storage Details page.

-4. Connection Server If there is a server added in the item, after connecting to the server, perform the disconnect operation (Umount, Disk Offline).
+4. If there are servers added in the Connected Server item, connect to the server and perform the disconnect operations (Umount, Disk Offline).

-3. Check the latest snapshot in Available state.
-The volume will be restored with that snapshot.
+7. Check the latest snapshot in the Available state.
+The volume will be restored from that snapshot.

-4. Click the Snapshot Recovery button.
-The Snapshot Recovery popup opens.
+8. Click the Snapshot Recovery button.
+The Snapshot Recovery popup window opens.

-5. After checking the Snapshot name and creation date/time, click the Confirm button.
+9. After verifying the Snapshot name and Creation timestamp, click the Confirm button.

-• When recovery starts, it becomes Reverting, and when completed, it becomes Available.
+• When recovery starts, the status becomes Reverting, and when it completes, it becomes Available.

-7. Click the Add button of the Connected Server.
+11. Click the Add button of the Connection Server.
 Reconnect the Virtual Server.

 Caution

-• If you want to recover using a snapshot that is not the latest snapshot, recovery is possible by creating a recovery volume.
+• If you want to restore from a snapshot that is not the latest, you can recover by creating a recovery volume.

-• Block Storage when the volume is not in Available state
+• When a Block Storage volume is not in the Available state.

-• If the latest snapshot changes during recovery creation
+• If the latest snapshot changes while creating a recovery.

-• If the latest snapshot is not in Available state
+• If the latest snapshot is not in the Available state.

-• If the snapshot’s volume size differs from the Block Storage volume size (when the volume has been expanded)
+• When the snapshot’s volume size differs from the Block Storage volume size (in case the volume was expanded)

 You can create a volume using a snapshot.
-To create a snapshot recovery volume, follow the steps below.
+To create a snapshot recovery volume, follow these steps.

-1. All Services > Compute > Virtual Server Click the menu.
-Navigate to the Service Home page of Virtual Server.
+1. Click the All Services > Compute > Virtual Server menu.
+Go to the Service Home page of Virtual Server.

-3. Click the resource to create a snapshot recovery volume on the Block Storage List page.
+3. On the Block Storage List page, click the resource to create a snapshot recovery volume.
 You will be taken to the Block Storage Details page.

-5. After checking Snapshot name, description and Creation date/time, click the More button of the snapshot you want to restore.
+5. After checking the Snapshot Name, Description and Creation Time, click the More button of the snapshot you want to restore.

-8. Block Storage creation On the page, enter the information required to create the service, and select detailed options.
+8. On the Block Storage Creation page, enter the information required to create the service and select detailed options.

-• Please enter the volume name and size.
-You can enter a size that is greater than or equal to the original volume.
+• Enter the volume name and size.
+You can specify a size that is greater than or equal to the original volume.

-• Disk type is set the same as the original and cannot be modified.
+• The disk type is set to match the original and cannot be modified.

 Category